 Actually there is one sign in English, and it's shown above.
 This pretty much sums up the museum.

 Yes, Greece had concentration camps.
-No, they were not set up by the Nazis.
+No, they were not set up by the Nazis in World War II.
 Yes, they were operated by the Greek government.
 Let that settle in for a while.

 This museum doesn't pull any punches when it comes to describing the brutality of life as a political exile on the Island of Makronisos.

 In fact, the words ‘political exile' are very misleading.
 Makronisos was actually home to what were effectively concentration camps.
 This is where political prisoners were sent to be ‘re-educated'.

 Makronisos was used as an island prison from the end of World War 2 until the restoration of democracy in 1974.
 The vast majority of people were imprisoned there after the Greek Civil War, which broke out after World War 2.

 As a consequence, most of the ‘political exiles' were communist supporting fighters, politicians, and thinkers.
 The prisoners included both men and women.
 This resulted in some children being born as prisoners on the island.

 In 1948 the island's prison population peaked at over 20,000.
 The prisoners lived in tents, exposed to the extremes of summer heat and winter winds.
 The tents were surrounded by barbed wire, and military personnel were the prison guards.

 Time on the island was spent performing hard labour.
 Brutal punishments were given out to those that did not follow orders.
 Remember, these people were held only because of their political beliefs!

 Food and water were transported to the island via ships.
 If the weather was bad, the ships didn't arrive, and people went hungry.